Are you a police officer? A private investigator? An investigative journalist?

 As you can see at the bottom of all pages, all rights are reserved.
 Remember that if you use my photographs (especially the collages or grids) to include the credits as well.
 We regularly check the web using Copyscape and we will call you out on ‘unfair’ use.

 Note that if you read out loud my entire case analysis or database summaries online, you are still violating copyright laws.
 If you ever see a podcast or vlog claiming to be from me, or anything else with a camera or a microphone, using my website’s name ‘Defrosting Cold Cases’ or my name, you know that you are dealing with fraud.
 Conferences that I attend are of course, an exception.
 Should I ever start anything with a cam or mike, I will let you know.
-That chance however, is near zero.
+That chance however, is zero.

 Do I need to pay to use the database?